Ziqiyang72960/MixEHR-SAGE-tutorial/README.md

-# MixEHR-Seed
+# MixEHR-SAGE

-MixEHR-Seed is a seed-guided Bayesian topic model that fits large-scale, longitundinal, multi-modal EHR data with thousands of phenotypic topics.
+MixEHR-SAGE is a seed-guided Bayesian topic model that fits large-scale, longitundinal, multi-modal EHR data with thousands of phenotypic topics.

 In the seed-guidance, each phenotypic topic is represented as two distributions: (1)a seed-topic distribution over only its set of seed words;
 (2) a regular-topic distribution over the entire vocabulary.